-The Shire, situated on the north-western outskirts of Sydney, has an area of 462 square kilometres, much of it comprised of virgin bushland surrounding residential development.
+The Shire, situated on the north-western outskirts of Sydney, has an area of 455 square kilometres, much of it comprised of virgin bushland surrounding residential development.
 To the west lie rural communities, some of which still provide a variety of agricultural produce.
 The Shire is richly endowed with National Parks and recreation areas, whilst along its northern and eastern borders is the beauty of the Hawkesbury River and Berowra and Cowan Creeks.

-Council's Charter
+Principles for Local Government

-Council has a charter that is defined under Section 8 of the Local Government Act.
-To view this charter follow the below link and go to Chapter 3 Section 8 - The council's charter: http://www.legislation.nsw.gov.au/maintop/view/inforce/act+30+1993+cd+0+N
+The principles of Local Government are defined under Section 8 of the Local Government Act.
+To view follow the below link and go to Chapter 3 Section 8 - Principles for Local Government:

+https://legislation.nsw.gov.au/view/html/inforce/current/act-1993-030